ZL-Audio/ZLWarm/README.md

 ## License

-ZLSplit is licensed under GPLv3, as found in the [LICENSE](LICENSE) file.
+ZLWarm is licensed under GPLv3, as found in the [LICENSE](LICENSE) file.